near-ndc/widget-specs/specs/regional_communities.md

 ## Scope
 <!-- Define the scope and potential phases of the widget -->
+In scope
-All geographies
+- All geographies
-All languages
+- All languages
-All verticals
+- All verticals
-Users interested in joining, forming or managing communities of likeminded
+- All human users interested in joining, forming or managing communities of likeminded

 Typical resons to come together in a community:
 - Networking